DANC - Dance

 DANC 350T.
 Teaching Assistant - Dance (1).

-Participation course for exceptional dance students to spend a semester in an appropriate dance course setting assisting a faculty instructor to hone their teaching skills.
+Participation course for exceptional students to spend a semester in an appropriate dance course setting assisting a faculty instructor to hone their teaching skills.
 Meets in conjunction with assigned course.
-Dance majors only.
 Repeatable for credit.
 Prerequisite(s): junior standing or departmental consent.

 DANC 368.
 Collaborative Community Project (1).